 Offering water on-demand service, a straw filter is definitely one of the simplest and more compact options.

 It can remove waterborne bacteria and nasty organisms such as giardia commonly found on untreated surfaced water.

-Although, if you are likely to be come into contact with multiple water sources during your trek, then the lightweight nature of a straw filter can be very convenient.
+Although, if you are likely to be come into contact with multiple water sources during your trip, then the lightweight nature of this device can be very convenient.

-To get clean water, you will need to pump it through yourself as water is pulled from the water source through the filter.
+To get clean water, you will need to pump it yourself as water is pulled from the water source through the filter.